 Instead, you need to get creative!
 For example, you can hide extra money in a book or in a box of food you have laying around.
 If you’re looking to be even more discreet, I suggest bringing a diversion safe.

 Diversion safes are awesome!
 These are common household items disguised as a safe.
 You can make your own, or get one on Amazon.
 These safes are disguised as hair brushes, lint rollers, shaving cream canisters, you name it.
 They’re good for hiding money or any valuable jewelry if you bring any.

-This one on Amazon is even made with RFID anti theft material to help protect your cards and passport.
-It’s attaches to your belt, then you just let it hang between your pants and underwear.
+This one on Amazon is even made with RFID anti-theft material to help protect your cards and passport.
+It attaches to your belt, then you just let it hang between your pants and underwear.
 No one will ever know.

 6. Don’t Use An ATM To Exchange Your Money

-Some people may recommend using an ATM, or even going to a bank to withdraw and/or exchange money.
+Some people may recommend using an ATM or even going to a bank to withdraw or exchange money.
 But I’m not “some people”.
 I avoid using an ATM, bank, or money exchange station for a number of reasons.
 Let me elaborate.

-Not only do you risk being mugged, but you also chance having your card and bank information compromised when using an ATM.
+Not only do you risk being mugged, but you also chance to have your card and bank information compromised when using an ATM.

 Something else to check is the keypad itself, ensure there’s not a cover over it, which may be recording your PIN when you enter it in.
 I know this can be hard to believe, but it can happen, and it does happen to people every single day.

 My preferred way to get more money, including exchanging your money, is by using a money transfer service such as Xoom or WorldRemit.
 It’s the most discreet way to get money because you do it all from your phone.
 Then, you simply send your money to a non-obvious place such as Walmart, Elektra, or another local store where you present your confirmation code and I.D. and they hand you the cash.